 Materials science is interdisciplinary, drawing on the basic sciences of chemistry and physics and on more applied subjects such as metallurgy, ceramics and polymer science.
 Its tools and techniques include electron microscopy, x-ray diffraction, surface analysis using Auger emission spectroscopy, x-ray photoelectron spectroscopy, etc.

-Introduction to Materials Science, MSE101H1, is designed to appeal to a wide variety of student interests.
+Materials Engineering, Processing and Application, MSE120H1, is designed to appeal to a wide variety of student interests.
 Other materials science courses are available to students having the prescribed prerequisites and the approval of the Undergraduate Student Counsellor.
 The specialist program in Materials Science is coordinated jointly by the Departments of Chemistry and Materials Science and Engineering.
 For further information on the program, consult the undergraduate coordinators for both departments.